She's a Beauty: Background

 It was supposed to arouse you so you would go into the "happy ending" type of massage parlor.
 It had been there for years, and I'd never done anything like that before, but for some reason, I went up to it and put a dollar in the thing because I was curious.
 You put a dollar in, the wall slides down, and there is a girl in there who is scantily clad.
 She starts disrobing, at the same time talking about, "Hey baby, come on in.
 We'll take care of you."
 I was such a rube and so naïve.
 It was this gorgeous girl, and I'm going, "What are you doing this for?
 You're so gorgeous, why are you doing this?
 You could be a model."
 She completely ignored whatever I said and kept giving her speech, her spiel.
 "Yeah, come on honey, come in."
 Before she would actually take anything off, the thing would come down again, and it was, "Pay another dollar."
 So, I put in another dollar!

 We were looking for new Tubes dancers because we had lost our dancers between the last album and this one, so I kept saying, "You can be a dancer in The Tubes.
 Can you dance?
 Can you sing?"
 And she just completely ignored me.

-Originally, the chorus was intended to include the line "You can talk to a naked girl," but producer David Foster convinced Waybill to change the lyric to the less offensive "You can talk to a pretty girl."
-Foster was also the source for the song's title, which Waybill characterized as indicative of Foster's Canadian nationality.
-The song's verse is performed in the key of A Mixolydian while the chorus is performed in the key of G major, except for the final time, when it is played in A major.
-The song is in common time with a tempo of 111 beats per minute.
-The group's vocals span from A_{3} to D_{5} in the song.
+Originally, the chorus was intended to include the line "You can talk to a naked girl," but producer David Foster convinced Waybill to change the lyric to the less salacious "You can talk to a pretty girl."
+Foster was also the source for the song's title, which Waybill said was a Canadian phrase Foster often said during the recording session to indicate approval or pay a compliment.